MoH does not rule out return of COVID curbs if healthcare system under strain - The Scoop

 BANDAR SERI BEGAWAN – The government will consider bringing back COVID-19 restrictions if the healthcare system is under strain from a jump in intensive care patients after Brunei reopens its economy on November 19.

-During the COVID press briefing on Thursday, Health Minister YB Dato Seri Setia Dr Hj Mohd Isham Hj Jaafar said the government might take public health control measures when a spike in coronavirus cases leads to rising ICU admissions.
+During the COVID press briefing on Thursday, Health Minister YB Dato Dr Hj Mohd Isham Hj Jaafar said the government might take public health control measures when a spike in coronavirus cases leads to rising ICU admissions.

 “What’s important is if we see an increase in cases, we look at the hospital capacity, especially in the ICU.